sheenazien8/goplate/docs/routings.md

 ## Overview

-GoPlate uses the Fiber framework for high-performance HTTP routing.
+Galaplate uses the Fiber framework for high-performance HTTP routing.
 All routes are defined in `router/router.go` and are organized for clarity, scalability, and maintainability.
 Routing connects HTTP endpoints to controller methods, applies middleware, and supports grouping for modular APIs.

 - **Centralized routing** in `router/router.go`
 - **RESTful conventions** for endpoints